 This is the most common factor resulting in the inaccurate diagnosis of an undescended testicle.

-It is common in boys 5-6 years old and is due to a hyperactive cremaster muscle reflex.
+It is common 5-6 year old boys and is due to a hyperactive cremaster muscle reflex.
 This is basically a variation of normal.
 In children from 1 year to 11 years of age, 80% of fully descended testes can withdraw from scrotum and leave an empty scrotum behind due to cremaster reflex.
 If a testicle can be milked down to the bottom of the scrotum, it is considered a retractile testis, and no further treatment is needed.
 This phenomena usually disappears by puberty.

 Such a phenomena of absent testicle can be bilateral (affecting both sides).
 It is believed to be associated with in utero torsion, vascular insult, or agenesis.

 To request an appointment, please call our office at 212-746-5337.
 Our phone staff are available to help you Monday-Friday, from 9AM-5PM (EST).

 You can find the office contact information for each physician specializing in Cryptorchidism by visiting their profile listed on the bottom of this webpage.